nicoder/sidekiq.js/README.md

 While Node.js is single-threaded, sidekiq will switch between jobs while waiting for I/O.

+# Status

+Sidekiq.js is **not** ready for any usage at all.
+It is still under construction as I learn JavaScript but your help is welcome.
+I want to make Sidekiq.js native and idiomatic, not just port the Ruby straight over - if something looks off, please let me know!

+The goal is to make Sidekiq.js 100% compatible with Sidekiq.rb with regard to the data stored in Redis.

 # Installation

 All official Sidekiq packages use the @mperham scope.
 Any top-level